bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Also triggered on esc
 		- [ ] It needs to be more obvious when a coin is active (mouse cursor changes is likely reasonable - particle effects from the activated coin will also help)
 		- [ ] Initial particle additions.
-		- [ ] Map should flash when hovered and not open.
 		- [ ] Rows need a "retract for toss" option which does not pull back stoned/frozen coins.
 		- [ ] The different phases of the game need to be more clear - potentially a color filter while waiting to toss, for example...
 		- [ ] Fancy mat for Shop.